AdobeDocs/campaign-standard.en/help/channels/using/transactional-push-notifications.md

 >
 >To access the transactional messages, you must have administration rights or appear in the **Message Center agents** (mcExec) security group.

-## Transactional push notifications targeting an event
+## Transactional push notifications targeting an event {#transactional-push-notifications-targeting-an-event}

 You can send an anonymous transactional push notification to all users who have opted in to receive notifications from your mobile application.

 In this case, only the data contained in the event itself is used to define the delivery target.
 No data from the Adobe Campaign database is leveraged.

-### Sending a transactional push notification targeting an event
+### Sending a transactional push notification targeting an event {#sending-a-transactional-push-notification-targeting-an-event}

 For example, an airline company wants to invite its mobile application users to proceed to the relevant gate for boarding.